 This smartly creates a curiosity gap for visitors, who feel like they’ve already started the process of doing research on their keyword.
 All they need to do is take one teeny-tiny extra step to get their results.

 That final step?
 You gotta give up your email address.
+Boom, lead generated.
+And as Larry reports, it’s become a near-bottomless source of new leads:

 This simple tool took just 3 months to build, yet has generated over a million email signups.

-I believe it was old Billy Shakespeare who once wrote: “To gate or not to gate?
+I believe it was ol’ Billy Shakespeare who once wrote: “To gate or not to gate?
 That is the question.
 Whether ’tis nobler in the mind to suffer the slings and arrows of outrageous website traffic, or ask for an email address against a sea of troubles…”

 At some point, every marketer faces this dilemma.
 You have an amazing piece of content—now are you going to give it away for free as a way to attract organic traffic?
 Or do you gate the content and use it as a lead gen magnet?